Musical Fridays for happier architects

 - 11 December 2019

-Architecture journalist Merel Pit recently investigated how fun the work of an architect is.
-During the Architect’s Day 2019, organized by the Royal Institute for Dutch Architects, the attendees enjoyed their work quite well.
-In a poll by philosopher Lammert Kamphuis, most of the attendees expressed their content on a scale from one to five: a three to a five.
+Architecture journalist Merel Pit recently investigated how enjoyable the work of an architect is.
+During the Architect’s Day 2019, organised by the Royal Institute for Dutch Architects, the attendees seemed to their work a lot.
+In a poll by philosopher Lammert Kamphuis, most of the attendees expressed their satisfaction on a scale from one to five: a three to a five.

 Then Merel Pit wondered: “How much is played at architectural firms?”
 Our colleague Renate van Schaik responded to her post on LinkedIn.
 Merel Pit on her online magazine A.ZINE: “She works at Team V Architectuur, one of the fastest growing architecture firms in the Netherlands, and told me about the space that employees get to make their working day as productive and fun as possible.
 Because in addition to their commitment to knowledge sharing, they have launched all kinds of playful initiatives.
 For example, some of her colleagues introduced the musical Friday: “On Friday they don’t talk to each other, but sing everything,” says Renate.
 And they introduced ‘Joost-de-Vreetje’, a recurring quiz moment about the meaning of construction words about which Joost de Vree writes on his encyclopedic website. ”

 “In addition to the daily pleasure, they organize all kinds of activities.
 They participate in sporting events, organize a monthly Friday afternoon drinks in an Amsterdam bar, combine the Christmas party with a theme, including creative costumes and games.